cmdcolin/cactus/doc/progressive.md

 By default, chains will be created using `halLiftover` [as in CAT](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/blob/fc1623da5df1309d2e2f0b9bb0363aaab84708f4/cat/chaining.py#L96-L98).
 An option `--useHalSynteny` is provided to use that tool instead.

 In order to view your chains on the UCSC Genome Browser, you need to [convert to bigChain](https://genome.ucsc.edu/goldenPath/help/bigChain.html).
-Use the `--bigChain` flag to have `cactus-hal2chains` produce `bigChain.bb` and `bigChain.link.bb` output files in addtion to `chain.gz`.
+Use the `--bigChain` flag to have `cactus-hal2chains` produce `bigChain.bb` and `bigChain.link.bb` output files in addition to `chain.gz`.

 ### CAT